-The ReCharge Glossary defines common terms used within the ReCharge app, Shopify, and the ecommerce industry.
+The ReCharge Glossary defines common terms used within the ReCharge app, ecommerce platforms, and the ecommerce industry.

 Active customer - ReCharge customers with at least one active subscription on file.